dmachard/go-dnscollector/docs/dnsjson.md

 At times, a single level key-value output in JSON is easier to ingest than multi-level JSON structures.
 Utilizing `flat-json` delivers every output field as its own key/value pair but requires more processing on the host running DNS-collector.

+This format is recommended because custom relabeling can be applied on it (drop keys or rename it).

 Here's a flat JSON output formatted using `jq`: